Are You Seeking Trauma Therapy in Ventura?

 Trauma is subjective to the individual.
 For example, a car accident might be very traumatic to one person, and for another person, they might walk away fine.
 Trauma comes in many forms: abuse, parental neglect, bullying in grade school, sexual assault, addiction in the household, a parent not attuning to a child’s feelings, and more.

 The good news is, there are many evidenced based trauma treatments that can help with symptoms of PTSD and complex trauma.
-Finding an educated trauma therapist is important!
+Finding an educated trauma therapist is important.

-How I Approach Trauma Therapy
+Our Approach To Trauma Therapy

 How we were raised as children, the experiences we went through, they make up who we are today.
-If there was childhood trauma, the brain picks up protection mechanisms that are still active in the present moment, even though they are no longer needed.
-Protection mechanisms might be- isolation, hyper- vigilance, negative self talk, anger, social anxiety, and more.
-Overall, trauma therapy helps to resolve these protection mechanisms.
+Simply put, if you have a history of childhood trauma, the brain takes on protection mechanisms that are still active in the present moment, even though they are no longer needed.
+The brain doesn’t know time.
+Basically, we see the world through history colored glasses.

-Trauma Therapies I Utilize
+Trauma Therapies We Use

 Somatic Experiencing

-Somatic Experiencing is a body based therapy created by Dr. Peter Levine to help treat trauma and stress related disorders.
+Somatic Experiencing is a body based trauma therapy created by Dr. Peter Levine to help treat trauma and stress related disorders.
 The idea behind Somatic Experiencing is that overwhelming traumatic events can get “stuck” in the body, which can create a variety of symptoms.
 Somatic Experiencing helps the completion of the traumatic event, so that the brain and body learn that the event is over.

 In Complex Trauma, there might be numerous scary or frightening events that happen over many years.
 This can result in nervous system dysregulation.
 Therefore, somatic therapy is key to help the nervous system learn to regulate.
+Importantly, we give you somatic tools to use between sessions to support your nervous System.

 EMDR